janhavi7276/CosmicDigits/README.md

 Responsive Design: Optimized for various screen sizes, from desktops to mobile devices.

-Visually Appealing Star Chart: A dynamic star visualization to represent core numerology numbers.
+Visually Appealing Star Chart: A dynamic star visualization to represent core numerology numbers.'

 ##Technologies Used 🛠

 HTML5: For the structure of the web pages.